bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

-For the Grammar/Greeting Test, as a trainer, you must explain how this test works.
-Have your group of LRs show their greetings to you. **IMPORTANT: Do not fail LRs for minor grammatical errors.
-If you can understand their greetings easily, you should pass them.** You are always welcome to give out tips if needed.
-Make sure to remind them to copy and paste their greeting every time, as it makes things much quicker on their behalf.
+For the Grammar/Greeting Test, trainers must explain how this test works.
+Make sure to have all LRs state their greetings. **IMPORTANT: Do not fail LRs for minor grammatical errors.
+If their greetings are understandable, pass them.** Feel free to give out tips if needed.
+Make sure to remind them to copy and paste their greeting, as it makes things much quicker on their behalf.
 If an LR spells ‘BloxStreet’ incorrectly during the Greeting Test, the trainer should tell the LR to repeat their greeting.
 If they pass, move on to the next test.
-If they fail, kick them from the server and explain why.
+If they fail, state the fail prompt and kick them from the server with the reason "Failed."

 ### Cafe Test
 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Cafe Test.
-In this test, you will ask your LRs for any available drink.
-LRs must have understandable grammar in this test.
-Ensure that LRs know about the slush machine and that it has two flavors that can be selected with a cold cup.
+In this test, LRs will be asked to prepare an order.
+LRs must utilize understandable grammar in this test.
+Ensure that LRs are aware of how the slush machine works and that it has two flavors that can be selected with a cold cup.
 If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
-If the LR still brings the incorrect drink, you may fail them.
+If the LR still brings the incorrect drink, state the fail prompt and kick them from the server with the reason "Failed."
 For this test, LRs should use the handto system.

 ### Register Test
 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Register Test.
-In this test, you will go through a roleplay of your LRs checking you out.
-If they don’t know how to send a payment request, explain the process to them.
-Make sure they state a greeting and outro, ask what your payment preference is, and remind you to scan your card, all while utilizing understandable grammar.
-If they fail, explain why when kicking them from the server.
+In this test, LRs will roleplay a series of steps required in order to check someone out.
+If they do not know how to send a payment request, explain the process to them.
+Make sure they state a greeting and outro, ask what the desired form of payment is, and remind the trainer to scan their card, all while utilizing understandable grammar.
+If they fail, state the fail prompt and kick them from the server with the reason "Failed."

 ### Trivia
 {: .text-purple-100 }